Skip to main content

 (Source: West Virginia University, 2022; Adapted from Energy Futures Initiative, 2019)

-The purpose of this study is to provide information for policymakers so they can understand both the opportunities and challenges of CDR activities in West Virginia.
+The purpose of this study was to provide information for policymakers so they could understand both the opportunities and challenges of CDR activities in West Virginia.

 The West Virginia University (WVU) faculty and staff who developed this guide focused their efforts on answering the following questions: